Atlantis: Utopias and dystopias

 The creation of Utopian and dystopian fictions was renewed after the Renaissance, most notably in Francis Bacon's New Atlantis (1627), the description of an ideal society that he located off the western coast of America.
 Thomas Heyrick (1649–1694) followed him with "The New Atlantis" (1687), a satirical poem in three parts.
 His new continent of uncertain location, perhaps even a floating island either in the sea or the sky, serves as background for his exposure of what he described in a second edition as "A True Character of Popery and Jesuitism".

 The title of The New Atalantis by Delarivier Manley (1709), distinguished from the two others by the single letter, is an equally dystopian work but set this time on a fictional Mediterranean island.
 In it sexual violence and exploitation is made a metaphor for the hypocritical behaviour of politicians in their dealings with the general public.
 In Manley's case, the target of satire was the Whig Party, while in David Maclean Parry's The Scarlet Empire (1906) it is Socialism as practised in foundered Atlantis.
 It was followed in Russia by Velimir Khlebnikov's poem The Fall of Atlantis (Gibel' Atlantidy, 1912), which is set in a future rationalist dystopia that has discovered the secret of immortality and is so dedicated to progress that it has lost touch with the past.
 When the high priest of this ideology is tempted by a slave girl into an act of irrationality, he murders her and precipitates a second flood, above which her severed head floats vengefully among the stars.

 A slightly later work, The Ancient of Atlantis (Boston, 1915) by Albert Armstrong Manship, expounds the Atlantean wisdom that is to redeem the earth.
 Its three parts consist of a verse narrative of the life and training of an Atlantean wise one, followed by his Utopian moral teachings and then a psychic drama set in modern times in which a reincarnated child embodying the lost wisdom is reborn on earth.

-In Hispanic eyes, Atlantis had a more intimate interpretation.
-The land had been a colonial power which, although it had brought civilization to ancient Europe, had also enslaved its peoples.
-Its tyrannical fall from grace had contributed to the fate that had overtaken it, but now its disappearance had unbalanced the world.
-This was the point of view of Jacint Verdaguer's vast mythological epic L'Atlantida (1877).
+The story of Atlantis is retold by Catalan author Jacint Verdaguer in L'Atlantida (1877).
 After the sinking of the former continent, Hercules travels east across the Atlantic to found the city of Barcelona and then departs westward again to the Hesperides.
 The story is told by a hermit to a shipwrecked mariner, who is inspired to follow in his tracks and so "call the New World into existence to redress the balance of the Old".
 This mariner, of course, was Christopher Columbus.